 Alumni of the Political Science Department are cordially invited to communicate with us.
 The faculty of the department are very interested to learn of both your educational and professional accomplishments since obtaining your baccalaureate degree.
 Furthermore, we encourage alumni to return to campus to meet with current undergraduates.
 You may communicate with the department by calling the departmental office at 607-436-3522

-"The problem solving, analytical, and writing skills I acquired as a Political Science major at Oneonta State have proved to be invaluable to me in graduate school.
+"The problem solving, analytical, and writing skills I acquired as a Political Science major at SUNY Oneonta have proved to be invaluable to me in graduate school.
 The Political Science faculty played a quintessential role in my development, both academically and professionally, by constantly offering encouragement, constructive criticism, and new challenges."

 --Jacqueline M. Gombach (‘98) Master of Public Administration, College of William and Mary